 Rao's, in New York City, is impossible to get into.
-But here's a soup recipe from the owner himself!
+But here's a recipe from the owner himself!

 Every summer Chris and I vacation on Martha's Vineyard, where we spend cherished time with Chris's parents, Mary and Mike Wallace.
 We have met and made friends with many wonderful people during these magical times.
 One of the special couples we have become close to is Nancy Ellison and Bill Rollnick.
 She is a top photographer and he is an enormously successful businessman.
 But the point of this story is that they introduced us to Rao's—perhaps the toughest restaurant reservation to get in New York City.